robertov92/cse212-final-project/3-trees.md

 ![image](./tree.jpg)

 A binary tree can contain one or more nodes.
 The upper node is called Root.
 A binary tree can only have one Root from which one or two nodes connect.
 These nodes connected to the Root node are called Child nodes.
-From there, other child nodes can connect.
+From there, other child nodes can connect too.
 Notice that a node can connect to only two other nodes.
-Lastly, the nodes that have no Child nodes are called Leafs.
+The nodes that have no Child nodes are called Leafs.

 Binary trees are similar to linked lists in that nodes are connected by pointers as shown in the following picture.